Ranking Structure

 Number in community: One

-Description: The chief of staff is a part of both the high council and the board of owners.
-They serve as a bridge from the president and vp to the high council.
-They are also to serve as the performance officer of the high council.
+Description: The chief of staff is a part of both the board of directors and the board of owners.
+They serve as a bridge from the president and vp to the board of directors.
+They are also to serve as the performance officer of the board.
 They will evaluate the performance of their peers to the president and vp.
 Approved by the current board of owners on promotion.
+He/she is a co-owner of EGS.

 Duties: